psychemedia/pentrich-uprising/tellings/07_tale_of_benjamin_topham.md

 The case was notable for another reason, too: it had involved the destruction of several frames at a knitting shop in Pentridge.
 Some of the frames that were broken there had been been broken before.
 They weren't owned by the house owner, but leased from a certain Mr Benjamin Topham.
 And Topham had had dealings with the Luddites before.

-At the start of 1811, ...

-Jan

-Nov

-March.

-And so when his frames were broken again, this was not just distressing for Benjamin Topham, but also made the attack even more noteworthy.

-Remember, Topham's frames had been broken early on Nov.
-1811., the start of those Ludding times, and now here again, after a period of relative calm, his frames were being brokenb again.
-WOuld history be about to repeat itself.

-In the court case, at ... describe. then describe the court finale.

-And that is the tale of Benjamin Topham.

-perhaps also start with the death of the the luddites in 1837 / 8 who broke his frames in 1816

-TO DO REFRAME THE FOLLOWING - make it a tale about topham, dropping in elements of the Nottingham setting with opportunities to slot in additional bits of history

-THIS CAN:

-- provide history of Notts Luddism (even tho Derbyshire...)
-- set up Pentridge

 For the stocking-makers servicing the top-end of the market, they perhaps hadn't been too concerned in the earlier "Good Times" by the masters taking on too many colts, the unskilled workers who hadn't served their seven years of apprenticeship.
 Nor by the wide frames that were used to make cut-ups - poor quality stockings that were sewn together and sold cheaply.
 But the fashion had changed, the exports had stopped, and the prices had collapsed.
 And for the master stocking-makers, the skilled and professional workers who took a pride in their work, well, the cheap tat produced by the unskilled colts was now taking their business, and forcing down the prices that were paid for their work.

 And they weren't happy.

 They tried to argue their case; they even went so far as holding the jack-wires you needed to work the frames to ransom, hiding them in the sanctuary of local churches thereabouts, and for a while, an accommodation was made.
 But then some of the hosiers started reducing the prices again, hiring the colts, paying master stockingers in truck — giving them credit rather coin and forcing them to buy goods from the hosier's shop at ridiculous prices.

-I couldn't tell you why they had it in for Benjamin Topham, who, at not quite fifty years of age, made his business round Pentridge way, but they surely seemd to have it in for him, one way or another.
+I don't really know why they seemed to have it in for Benjamin Topham in particular.
+Or perhaps they didn't; perhaps his frames were always just in the wrong place, at the wrong time.
+He was not quite fifty years of age, made his business in and around Pentridge, and was amongst the first — and the last — of the lace makers to have their frames broken.

-That first night, early in December it was, soon after midnight, when they came round to his house, and knocked at his door, they pointed three guns at him, demanded the key to his workshop — "we'll blow yer brains out if yer don't" — and a light to see by.
-But he claimed not to have the wide frames, not to be doing the cut-up work, he was a good man, and honourable man, and they left him cursing their bad intelligence.
+The first time was early in December, 1811.
+It was just after midnight when they came round to his house, knocked at his door, pointed three guns at him, and demanded the key to his workshop — "we'll blow yer brains out if yer don't" — and a light to see by.
+But he claimed not to have the wide frames, not to be doing the cut-up work, he was a good man, an *honourable* man, and they left him cursing their bad intelligence.
 And paid a visit to several other shops in the village.
 And they made it known that they be back to demolish any frames that were used at an under price, or worked by Colts.

 And so they came back the following night, but the prices had been raised, so they went away again, save for breaking a couple of frames from shops in villages roundabout there that deserved it.